lgaalves/CentralityAnomaly/matlab/README.md

 # Unbiased sampling of network ensembles

-Code from paper by Tiziano Squartini, Rossana Mastrandrea, and Diego Garlaschelli (2015), Unbiased sampling of network ensembles.
+Code adapted from paper by Tiziano Squartini, Rossana Mastrandrea, and Diego Garlaschelli (2015), Unbiased sampling of network ensembles.
 New J. Phys.
 17 023052.

-The package was originally published by here: [A Matlab package to randomize and sample networks by a max-entropy approach for several null models
+The original package was originally published by here: [A Matlab package to randomize and sample networks by a max-entropy approach for several null models
 ](https://www.mathworks.com/matlabcentral/fileexchange/46912-max-sam-package-zip)

 # References